 The centres are operating an appointment only system so please only attend if you’ve been issued with an appointment.

 Care Home residents will be vaccinated within their individual settings and home visits co-ordinated for house-bound patients.
-The aim is to have all care home residents and staff vaccinated by the end of January 2021.

 As of 8 January, more than 1,000 Knowsley residents have been vaccinated.
 Some in the over 80s group have received their two doses of the vaccination but the policy has now changed and from now on 2nd doses will be scheduled for 12 weeks after the 1st dose.
 In addition, vaccinations of staff and residents in care homes has also commenced.